 Policy Development Window

 Used to view or edit a policy revision for the selected published service.
 Each policy or revision is displayed in a separate tab.
 The tab name indicates whether the revision is active or inactive.

 Policy Validation Messages Window

 This window displays confirmation, warning, and error messages about the policy.
-You can show/hide this window using the [View] > Policy Messages menu option (in browser client, from the Help menu).
+You can show/hide this window using the [View] > Policy Messages menu option.
 Unless you need the screen space for the policy development window, you should always have the validation window open.
 For more information, see Validate a Policy.